anon-cand/nexpreval/README.md

 - [ ] Refactor to best practices.
 Check PEP8 conformance
 - [ ] Check package can be uploaded to PyPi.
 - [ ] Is the program able to handle overflows of numbers?
+- [ ] Are the guidelines in Fluent Python / Zen of Python followed?
+- [ ] Is the application conforming to TwelveFactors?

 ## Links